Mike Bettiga

 Michael John Bettiga (pronounced "Bet-TEE-ga") (born September 10, 1950) is an American former professional football player who was a wide receiver for the San Francisco 49ers of the National Football League (NFL) in 1974.
 A multi-sport star, Bettiga was named to All-Golden Valley Conference teams for basketball and football at the junior college level and later set a series of school records at Humboldt State University running the 120-yard high hurdles.
 He was inducted into the Humboldt Athletics Hall of Fame in 1994 for track and football.

 Biography

-Early years
+Early life

 Bettiga was born September 10, 1950 in Scotia, California, a mill town on California's North Coast.

 He attended Fortuna Union High School in Fortuna, California, where he was a multi-sport athlete, running high hurdles and high jumping for the track and field team, playing basketball for the Fortuna varsity squad, and playing outfield for the Fortuna American Legion baseball team.

 Bettiga did not play high school football but earned two letters in basketball and four in track at Fortuna High.